JonasHarnau/apc/README.md

 *   Clayton, D. and Schifflers, E. (1987) Models for temperoral variation in cancer rates.
 I: age-period and age-cohort models.
 Statistics in Medicine 6, 449-467.
 *   Taylor, G.C., Ashe, F.R.
 (1983) Second moments of estimates of outstanding claims Journal of Econometrics 23, 37-61

- of RBNS and IBNR claims using claim amounts and claim counts ASTIN Bulletin 40, 871-887